darianhuotari/learn-aws/README.md

 Learning to automate AWS traditional, microservice, and serverless environments.
 Building a self-registration app using Flask and PostgreSQL.
 Inspired by [this Reddit post.](https://www.reddit.com/r/sysadmin/comments/8inzn5/so_you_want_to_learn_aws_aka_how_do_i_learn_to_be/)

 # Traditional
-Successully built load-balanced, auto-scaling site on EC2 which uses 'Flask' for the front-end and 'PostgreSQL' to store data.
+Successully built load-balanced, auto-scaling site on EC2 which uses `Flask` for the front-end and `PostgreSQL` to store data.
 Currently tweaking Terraform code to fully automate proccess.

 Next steps: